OpenCerts/opencerts-documentation/issuing_certificates.md

 ### Transaction confirmation

-Once you have entered the merkle root hash and click on "Issue", you will have to confirm the transaction either on Metamask or on the Ledger Nano device (depress both left and right buttons).
+Once you have entered the Merkle root hash and click on "Issue", you will have to confirm the transaction either on Metamask or on the Ledger Nano device (depress both left and right buttons).

 Upon confirmation of the transaction, the transaction will be published onto the Ethereum network.
 You may have to wait a few minutes for the block containing that transaction to be mined.